OntimizeWeb/ontimize-web-templates/templates/form/02-form/README.md

 <br/>

-10. We don’t use `parent-keys` here.
-Instead, a small service builds the `kv` and the component queries `o-grid` programmatically.

-  - `spaces-filter.service.ts`

-    - buildKv(hotelId, type): Central place that translates UI state into the kv sent to the Ontimize service.
-Always includes hotelId.
-Includes type only when filtering ('cabin' | 'common'), and omits it for “all”.
+10. We filtering `spaces` by overriding the Ontimize query.
+We don’t push `type` through parent-keys or hidden inputs.
+Instead, the data service injects the current `type` into the kv right before querying.

+  - `spaces-filter.service.ts`: Service that stores the current selection: `all | cabin | common`

   - `form-detail.component.ts`

-    - onFormDataLoaded(data): Called by `o-form`; sets the header label and triggers the initial query by calling loadSpaces('cabin') (after the view stabilizes).
+    - onFormDataLoaded(data): Called by `o-form`; sets the header label and (if needed) trigger the first grid query once the form data is ready.
+We control this with o-grid inputs: `query-on-bind="true" query-on-init="false"`.
+For more information about it click [here](https://ontimizeweb.github.io/docs/v15/components/service/service-base/overview#binding-to-local-data)

-    - onFilterChange(event): Called by the toggle (onChange); extracts the selected type ('all' | 'cabin' | 'common') and calls loadSpaces(type).
+    - onFilterChange(event): Called by the toggle (onChange); call the private method `loadSpaces(event.value)`.

-    - loadSpaces(type): Reads `hotelId` from the form, calls SpacesFilterService.buildKv(...), and then queries this.grid.queryData(kv).
+    - loadSpaces(type): Calls `SpacesFilterService.setType(type)`, and then `grid.reloadData()` to re-run the service query.

   - `form-detail.component.html`

     - Toggle: <o-button-toggle-group ... (onChange)="onFilterChange($event)"> with explicit values: all, cabin, common.

-    - Grid: <o-grid ... query-on-init="no"> so the component fully controls when/how queries run.

   - `hotel.service.ts` (Ontimize data service)

-    - query(..., entity='spaces'): Merges cabins + commons, always filters by hotelId, and only filters by type when present and not 'all'.
+    - query(..., entity='spaces'): Merges cabins + commons, always filters by `hotelId`, and only filters by `type` when present and not 'all'.
+Read `type` from `SpacesFilterService.getType()` and inject it into `kv`.

 <br/>